Best Foods to Eat for Seniors with a Cold

 Salmon

 Salmon is widely recognized as a superfood for a reason.
-Jam-packed with high-quality protein, anti-inflammatory omega-3 fatty acids, and the crucial vitamin D, salmon is fantastic for those who want an immune system boost.
+Jam-packed with high-quality protein, anti-inflammatory omega-3 fatty acids, and the crucial vitamin D, salmon is fantastic for those who want an immune boost.
 Pair with healthy sides, such as broccoli and sweet potato, for an easy-to-make, well-rounded meal.

 Citrus